lgsilva3087/fizzbuzz-unity/README.md

 # FizzBuzz unity project

+Unity implementation of the classic FizzBuzz test with editable range and unit tests:

-Write a program that prints the numbers from 1 to 100 or from a user defined range.
+"Write a program that prints the numbers from 1 to 100 or from a user defined range.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print "FizzBuzz".
+For numbers which are multiples of both three and five print "FizzBuzz"."

 ## User interface